PKing70/LIMEaid/docs/FunctionalSpec.md

 2. The LIME tools outputs a csv file containing coefficients of a linear regression and MatPlotLib plot of the best fit linear regression using the most-weighted predictors for the instance.

 3. The scientist can compare the predictors and the nature of the fit line and see if one model is better.
-By doing this enough times, a scientist should be able to debug and improve their model to improve results.
+By doing this with a variety of local inputs from competing models, a scientist should be able to debug and improve their model to improve results.

 ### Case 2: Decision explanation